Gen X Research

 Demographic Highlights

-More likely to be male
+More likely to not be Canadian-born

 Social Values: